Loupial/FootChall/README.md

 2 files :

--Footbar.ipynb : The Jupyter notebook where you can find the analytics and the explanations.
+* Footbar.ipynb : The Jupyter notebook where you can find the analytics and the explanations.

--Simulations.py : The Python script containing the code to generate as may game as you want, that can be run as a one-liner.
+* Simulations.py : The Python script containing the code to generate as may game as you want, that can be run as a one-liner.

 Examples : python Simulations.py --Number_games 1 --Time 10 --Mode 'Defending'

-### Arguments:
+**Arguments:**

 + '-n'/ '--Number_games' / type=int / required=True / **Number of games you want to simulate**

 + '-t' / '--Time' / type=int / required=True / **Duration of the games you want to simulate'**